megaconfidence/auto-resize-window/README.md

 # Auto Resize Window
 > This only works on Mac OS

-This is an AppleScrip app that automatically resizes the active window to various 16:9 aspect ratios.
+This is an AppleScript app that automatically resizes the active window to various 16:9 aspect ratios.
 This is useful for automatically resizing an app window before a screencast or screen share.

-This was written in AppleScrip and only works on Mac OS.
+This was written in AppleScript and only works on Mac OS.
 The supported window sizes are:
 * 2512x1413
 * 1920x1080
 * 1600x900